francopasut/academic/content/en/post/lilypond-anacrusis/index.md

 | Multiple voices        | `<< {musical expression 1} \\ {musical expession 2}`, that's the *double backslash construct* |

-## Coloured items in a real score
+## Colored items in a real score

 In the image shown at the top of the page you can see a fragment of a real score,  limited to the first two measures, from  the *Piano Sonata No. 2 op.
 19*, Sonate-Fantaisie,  by Alexander Scriabin (Aleksandr Nikolaevič Skrjabin).

-Colours identify musical elements as follows:
+Colors identify musical elements as follows:

 | Musical item  | Color            |
 | ------------- | -------          |